History of Modern Druidism

 The term "Grove" derives from the oak groves in which the original Druids reputedly met.
 In these forest grove edifices in which they kindled their alter fires, the tops were never covered and the Ancient Druids used the sky or heaven as their roof.
 The state lodge is called a Grand Grove, Interestingly, the term Grove is not used outside the United States: Foreign countries refer to their local organizations as "Lodges".

 The guiding virtues of the Grove are Justice, Morality, and Brotherly Love.
 The motto of the Druids the world over is "United to Assist" (Integritas Pro Rupe Nobis).
 The aim of the Druids is Unity, Peace and Concord.
-The motto of the Chapter is Equity, Integrity, and Obedience.
 The guiding virtues of the Circle Branch are the Seven Star Points: Honor, Truth, Justice, Faith, Hope, Love, and Benevolence.
 The principles of virtue of the Chapter Branch are Equity, Integrity, and Obedience.
 In addition to our mottos the California druids place belief in the seven precepts of Merlin, one of Druidism's early teachers.

 The Seven Precepts of Merlin

 - Labor diligently to acquire knowledge, -for it is power

 - When in authority decide reasonably, -for thine authority may cease

 - Bear with fortitude the ills of life, -remembering that no mortal sorrow is perpetual

 - Abhor vice, -for it bringeth evil upon all